NiceneNerd/BCML/README.md

   * `--priority`: This specifies the load priority of the mod.
 By default, mods start with a priority of 100 and go up by 1 for each installation.
 Higher priority mods will overwrite conflicting changes from lower priority ones.
   * `--directory`: By default, BCML assumes that its installation folder is inside the Cemu folder, and looks for the `graphicPacks` folder from its parent.
 This option allows specifying the location of the `graphicPacks` folder.
   * `--nomerge`: By default, BCML will try to merge changes when multiple mods modify the same pack files.
 Sometimes this will break things when mods have completely incompatible changes.
 This option disables pack merging on the current mod.
 Any packs with conflicting changes will either give way to or trump the whole pack depending on load priority.
-  * `--verbose`: Obviously, this option provides very detailed information about neartly every step of the mod installation process.
+  * `--verbose`: Obviously, this option provides very detailed information about nearly every step of the mod installation process.

 ### Uninstall a Mod